 Patrick W. Martin is a U.S. tax lawyer licensed in Washington D.C., Texas and California and specializes in international tax and related international law matters.
 He has practice in the area for more than 30 years.

 Mr. Martin is an International Tax Shareholder at Chamberlain Hrdlicka (a nationally ranked tax focused law firm) where he practices exclusively in international tax.

 He has advised clients for nearly three decades regarding the U.S. international tax and related legal consequences of renouncing U.S. citizenship or abandoning lawful permanent residency.

-He also regularly represents taxpayers before the IRS in international tax audits and litigates against the IRS vis-a-vis the Office of Chief Counsel lawyers of the IRS (in U.S. Tax Court) and attorneys from the Tax Division, Department of Justice (in U.S. District Court and the U.S. Court of Federal Claims).
-Reach him at 619.515.3230 or email@example.com
+He also regularly represents taxpayers on all tax aspects of renouncing U.S. citizenship, complications of lawful permanent resident status (including the tax treaty consequences).
+He represents them before the IRS in international tax audits and litigates against the IRS vis-à-vis the Office of Chief Counsel lawyers of the IRS (in U.S. Tax Court) and attorneys from the Tax Division, Department of Justice (in U.S. District Court and the U.S. Court of Federal Claims).
+Reach him at 210-278-5835 or firstname.lastname@example.org